I have spent more time looking at climbing shoes than any other clothing item I wear.

-Because with so many different options, sizes and shapes of shoe out there, which do you pick?
+Because with so many different options, sizes, and shapes of shoes out there, how do you make a decision?

 With your shoes sometimes being the only thing keeping you on the wall, it’s worth spending a bit of extra time choosing the right pair.

 Why its important to get the right shoes

 “It’s just shoes” you might tell yourself while picking the cheapest pair.

 However, once you experience those perfect fitting climbing shoes you will soon change your mind.